 “I don’t have time to make coffee in the morning!”

 Yeah.
 But even cheap coffee makers now come with timers.
-Super-automatic espresso machines are able to be preprogrammed via app and can also make latte macchiato.
+Super-automatic espresso machines can be pre programmed via apps and can also make latte macchiato.

 “But the coffee tastes so good!”

 Well, that’s the main thing.
-Fuck the environmental impact and mountains of trash!
+Screw the environmental impact and mountains of trash!

 “It’s not as expensive as everyone says!”